Simplicial Complexes of Triangular Ferrers Boards: Homology

 In this section we examine the topology of the Stirling complex.
 Work on this has been done by Barmak~\cite{Barmak} where he showed that the Stirling complex $\St(n)$ is $\left\lfloor \frac{n-3}{2} \right\rfloor$-connected.
 Our technique uses discrete Morse theory by defining poset maps and creating a Morse matching using the Patchwork theorem.
-We are able to show that Barmak's connectivity bound is sharp in the case when $n$ is even and further give a partial description of its homotopy type.
+We provide an alternate proof of Barmak's connectivity bound and further give a partial description of its homotopy type when $n$ is even.

-For a positive integer $n$, let $P$ be the following poset on the set $\{2,3,4,\ldots,2n\}$.
-The even integers have the order